Copyright © 2012 Robert B. Thompson. All rights reserved.

 The works of the Law!

-To understand Paul to mean that if we say we believe in Jesus we do not have to live righteously is Satan's own doctrine.
+To understand Paul to mean that if we say we believe in Jesus, we need not live righteously is Satan’s own doctrine.
 This misunderstanding has kept the Christian people spiritually immature.
 They are as babies, wondering whether or not they should work on Saturday.
 They are keeping the Sabbath by going to church on Sunday (they think), and obey their sinful nature the remainder of the week.

-As the Apostle Paul taught us in the seventh chapter of the Book of Romans, the Ten Commandments interacts with our sinful nature in such a manner that we are "killed," that is, alienated from God because of our knowledge that we are disobeying Him and powerless to do anything about it.
+As the Apostle Paul taught us in Romans chapter seven, the Ten Commandments interacts with our sinful nature in such a manner that we are “killed,” that is, alienated from God because of our knowledge that we are disobeying Him and powerless to do anything about it.

 But the Spirit brings us reconciliation to God and eternal life.
 Our sins are forgiven through the blood of the cross.
 The Seed of God has been planted in us and we are born again.
 We are baptized with the Spirit and the Spirit dwells eternally in us.
 We are given the body and blood of Christ, His resurrection Life, to eat and drink.